-- The connection to CMS, which became available in September 2019, increased the average automated pass rate in states and territories without connections to state databases from 6% to nearly 60%. - Currently, the National Verifier's overall automated eligibility pass rate is 63%. - In states and territories with connections to state databases, automated eligibility pass rates are even higher.
-For example, Colorado and New Mexico have pass rates of 80% or higher.
+- The connection to CMS, which became available in September 2019, increased the average automated pass rate in states and territories without connections to state databases from 6% to around 60%. - As of mid-January, the National Verifier's overall automated eligibility pass rate was 71%. - In states and territories with connections to state databases, automated eligibility pass rates are even higher.
+In states and territories with connections to state databases, the National Verifier is automatically verifying the eligibility of up to 88% of Lifeline consumers. - As of December 31, 2020, USAC has processed nearly 6.8 million new Lifeline applications since launching the National Verifier.